valkey-io/valkey-doc/docs/management/optimization/memory-optimization.md

 array with length-prefixed key-value pairs.
-Since we do this only when N is small, the amortized time for `HGET` and `HSET` commands is still O(1): the hash will be converted into a real hash table as soon as the number of elements it contains grows too large (you can configure the limit in redis.conf).
+Since we do this only when N is small, the amortized time for `HGET` and `HSET` commands is still O(1): the hash will be converted into a real hash table as soon as the number of elements it contains grows too large (you can configure the limit in valkey.conf).

 This does not only work well from the point of view of time complexity, but also from the point of view of constant times since a linear array of key-value pairs happens to play very well with the CPU cache (it has a better